Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: : Prompt Inference Through Gibbs Sampling

-Ideally, the algorithm should converge to the point where the probability $p_{LLM}(z_j, y_j | \{x_i, z_i, y_i\}_{i \in S_j}, x_j, m)$ is high and agnostic to the choice of~$S_j$, which leads to a set of~$\{z_j\}$ that work well as a prompt for solving similar problems in a separate test set.
+Based on the properties of Gibbs sampling~\citep{casella1992explaining,roberts1994simple}, the algorithm should converge to the point where the probability $p_{LLM}(z_j, y_j | \{x_i, z_i, y_i\}_{i \in S_j}, x_j, m)$ is high and agnostic to the choice of~$S_j$, which leads to a set of~$\{z_j\}$ that work well as a prompt for solving similar problems in a separate test set.

+The algorithm can also be viewed as a variant of evolutionary algorithms:~1) First, we generate the initial population of individuals (where each individual is a CoT recipe given a problem).
+2) Next, we repeat the following regeneration steps iteratively: 2a) we first evaluate the fitness of each CoT recipe by comparing the answer that follows the recipe with the correct answer and weed out the least-fit recipes; 2b) we then breed new individuals through crossover and mutation by randomly selecting K recipes from the population as parent recipes, which are then used to prompt the LLM to generate recipes for a new problem.
+By repeating the 2a and 2b steps, initial recipes can be recombined~(Figure~\ref{fig:reprompt_combine_examples}) and evolve into better recipes (Figure~\ref{fig:reprompt_examples}) through iterations.
+And eventually, the fittest recipes (i.e. ones that can be followed to solve similar problems) will survive.

 During testing, we select~$K$ tuples~$\{x_i, z_i, y_i\}$ from the inferred~$\{z_j\}$ based on the training accuracy when using each tuple individually in a prompt.

-In addition, we introduce a variant of the algorithm with greedy search for faster convergence.
-In this variant, instead of selecting~$S_j$ randomly, we select~$K$ tuples~$\{x_i, z_i, y_i\}$ based on the training accuracy when using each tuple individually in a prompt.
-Also, we replace~$z_j$ with~$\hat{z}_j$ only if the tuple~$(x_j, \hat{z}_j, y_i)$ obtains higher training accuracy than~$(x_j, z_j, y_i)$ when used in a prompt.